eussi/PrepareVER/README.md

 	&#8194;&#8194;Encrypted test data by TrueCrypt
 3. correctSql.sh:
 	&#8194;&#8194;arg1 is oldfile, arg2 is adjustfile, run this file, adjust order and update protocol information
+4. correctSql2.sh:
+	&#8194;&#8194;arg1 is oldfile, arg2 is adjustfile, run this file, adjust order and update protocol information, correctSql.sh has some problems, eg: too long args, deal slowly
 ### Notice:
 - password is clearly